Custom NPCs

 - Then: Prefab Configuration (identity, relationships, schedules, customer/dealer defaults)

-- As needed: Dialogue System, Scheduling System, Customer Behavior, Dealer System
+- As needed: Dialogue System, Scheduling System, Customer Behavior, Dealer System, Supplier NPCs

 Getting Help